 It is important to ensure that any harvest of wild fungi is sustainable.
-The conservation status of species needs to be maintained at levels which are robust enough to sustain harvest.
+The conservation status of species needs to be maintained at levels that are robust enough to sustain harvest.
 Sustainable use requires information garnered from research and monitoring, and to be regulated through the active use of reliable science and local knowledge.
-Although harvest of fungal fruiting bodies or of fungal components for cultivation is in principle sustainable, care is needed to avoid damage to microhabitats through trampling, raking leaf-litter and otherwise disrupting mycelia extensively, or through impacts of collecting lichens or foraging livestock (e.g. pigs).
+Although harvest of fungal fruiting bodies or of fungal components for cultivation is in principle sustainable, care is needed to avoid damage to microhabitats through trampling, raking leaf-litter and otherwise disrupting mycelia extensively.
 Ensuring sustainable harvest also includes taking into consideration possible food-chain effects of the harvest of fungi.
+"No pick" zones may be required for particularly sensitive areas.
 Ensuring social sustainability that benefits a wide base of human consumers may also motivate greatest resources for conservation.

-- a) Develop conservation rules of thumb for sustainable harvest based on best practice and resilience of different fungal taxa to collection (e.g. leaving some fruiting bodies unpicked, avoid picking of immature fruiting bodies, not picking more than can be used); - b) Where appropriate, develop and implement adaptive management strategies for sustainability of commercial harvest that take into account species behaviour and ecology (including temporal

-- fluctuations, mycorrhyzal, other symbiotic and trophic effects), their long-term conservation status and possible effects of harvest on ecosystem services; - c) Cooperate with and encourage gatherers of fungi to develop and apply methods for simple and effective monitoring and management of fungi species, habitats and ecosystem services; - d) Cooperate with neighbouring administrative authorities to properly manage and conserve population integrity, in terms of genetics and metapopulation effects, where appropriate; - e) Implement standardised systems for collecting data on harvest participants and characteristics, for use in adaptive management of fungal populations and gathering at all appropriate scales; - f) Recognise that natural and human-induced change is inevitable. - and - - 1.3.2.2 Commercial and non-commercial gatherers of fungi: - a) Implement best practice and conservation rules of thumb when gathering fungi; - b) Assist in data collection, monitoring and research; - and - - 1.3.2.3 Commercial gatherers of fungi: - a) Work to integrate their harvesting activities into the adaptive management of populations and harvestable fungi species, their habitats and communities, and other ecosystem services;
+- a) Promote conservation rules of thumb for sustainable harvest based on best practice and resilience of different fungal taxa to collection (e.g. leaving some fruiting bodies unpicked, avoid picking of immature fruiting bodies, not picking more than can be used); - b) Where appropriate, develop and implement adaptive governance for regulation of commercial harvest that takes into account species behaviour and ecology (including temporal fluctuations, mycorrhizal, other symbiotic and trophic effects), their long-term conservation status and possible effects of harvest on ecosystem services; - c) Cooperate with and encourage gatherers of fungi, where appropriate gatherer bodies exist, to develop and apply methods for simple and effective monitoring and management of fungi species, habitats and ecosystem services; - d) Cooperate with neighbouring administrative authorities to properly manage and conserve population integrity, in terms of genetics and metapopulation effects, where appropriate; - e) Encourage standardised systems for collecting data on harvest participants and characteristics, for use in adaptive management of fungal populations and gathering at all appropriate scales. - and - - 1.3.2.2 Commercial and non-commercial gatherers of fungi: - a) Implement best practice and conservation rules of thumb when gathering fungi (e.g. see Appendix 5); - b) Assist in data collection, monitoring and research; - and - - 1.3.2.3 Commercial gatherers of fungi: - a) Work to integrate their harvesting activities into the adaptive management of populations and harvestable fungi species, their habitats and communities, and other ecosystem services;